Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 372:
 - By ML500.
-- Based on a drawn emoji that's blushin (Seen sometimes on Discord servers).
+- Remake based on a drawn blushing emoji.

 cube 373:
 - By Exetric.